wrewsama/obsidian-vault/Source Materials/Websites/System Design in a Hurry.md

 - when NOT to use it
     - very high volume workloads (=> high AWS costs)
     - complex queries (joins and aggregations)

+## PostgreSQL
+- GIN indexes: Generalised Inverted Indexes, for simple full-text search
+    - performant, but lacks elasticsearch features like relevancy scoring, fuzzy matching, distributed search, etc.
+- PostGIS GiST indexes: Geospatial search index using R Trees
+- write process
+    - write to memory pages in buffer cache and write to WAL (sequential on disk)
+    - delayed flush from memory pages to disk
+        - when memory pressure gets too high or
+        - checkpoint occurs
+    - the above is done for the actual data as well as any indexes on the target table

+## Flink
+TODO

+## ZooKeeper
+TODO

 ## Time Series Databases
 - e.g. Prometheus, InfluxDB
 - data model